 Avoid swimming completely for 2 weeks following grommet surgery.
 Beyond 2 weeks it is preferable to use earplugs or a swimming cap / headband to protect the ears from water entry.

 A small percentage of children will develop ear infections.
 This will usually feature discharge from the ear and occasionally pain.
-If your child develops an infection, then please contact the rooms for a review.
+If your child develops an infection, then please contact Dr Morrissey for advice.

 For further information, please consult our “Grommets and Water” handout.